openstack-archive/tripleo-docs/deploy-guide/source/deployment/standalone.rst

       :class: ceph

-      Create an additional environment file which directs ceph-ansible to use the block device with logical volumes and fecth directory backup created earlier.
+      Create an additional environment file which directs ceph-ansible to use the block device with logical volumes and fetch directory backup created earlier.
 In the same file pass additional Ceph parameters for the OSD scenario and Ceph networks.
 Set the placement group and replica count to values which fit the number